3. Workspaces and Role-based Access Control¶

 Considerations for WebVIs, dashboards, and Jupyter Notebooks

 When a user runs a Jupyter Notebook from a Report or dashboard, the Notebook executes with the same privileges as the user.
 This allows the creation of Notebooks without workspace logic.
-For example, the Systems Management dashboard includes a tile displaying the number of alarms for various systems.
-This tile will only show systems within the logged in user's workspaces.
-If the user does not have privileges to view alarms, the tile returns no data.
+For example, the Test Insights dashboard includes a tile displaying system utilization over time.
+This tile will only show utilization for systems within the logged in user's workspaces.
+If the user does not have privileges to view systems, the tile returns no data.

 Service roles apply to SystemLink managed systems and analysis routines executed by Analysis Automation.
 Systems are always automatically assigned the built-in Automated Agent role.
 Analysis Automation routines can be configured to run with the built-in Automated Agent role, a user defined service role, with the privileges of the user initiating the analysis task, or with the TDM user (a Windows user on the SystemLink app server defined in NI SystemLink TDM Configuration).